microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Get-WinGetManifest.md

 ```

 ## DESCRIPTION
-Connects to the specified source Rest API, or local file system path to retrieve the application Manifests, returning an array of all Manifests found.
+Connects to the specified source REST API, or local file system path to retrieve the application Manifests, returning an array of all Manifests found.
 Allows for filtering results based on the name.

 The following Azure Modules are used by this script: